 - 1. Select a prime p. - 2.
-For each Jacobian J in the $p^3$ isomorphic classes: - 2.1 Check if J is in the right isogeny class by computing the characteristic polynomial of the Frobenius (do some trial tests to check for #J before). - 2.2 Check if $\operatorname{End}(J) = O_K$ . - 3.
-From the invariants of the maximal curves, reconstruct $H_i \mod p$ .
+For each Jacobian J in the p^3 isomorphic classes: - 2.1 Check if J is in the right isogeny class by computing the characteristic polynomial of the Frobenius (do some trial tests to check for #J before). - 2.2 Check if $\operatorname{End}(J) = O_K$. - 3.
+From the invariants of the maximal curves, reconstruct $H_i \mod p$.

-Algorithm developed by EISENTRÄGER, FREEMAN and LAUTER, with ameliorations from BRÖKER, GRUENEWALD and LAUTER by using the (3,3)-Galois action.
+Algorithm developed in genus 2 by EISENTRÄGER, FREEMAN and LAUTER, with ameliorations from BRÖKER, GRUENEWALD and LAUTER by using the (3,3)-Galois action.